MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/subscription-billing-summary.md

 - **Recurring contract billing** – This module enables recurring billing and price management to provide control over pricing and billing parameters, contract renewal, and consolidated invoicing.
 - **Revenue and expense deferrals** – This module eliminates manual processes and dependency on external systems by managing revenue and enabling real-time insight into monthly recurring revenue.
-- **Multi-element revenue allocation** – This module helps with revenue compliance by handling pricing and revenue allocation across multiple items.
+- **Multiple element revenue allocation** – This module helps with revenue compliance by handling pricing and revenue allocation across multiple items.

 For more information about subscription billing, see [Subscription billing Power BI content](sub-bill-power-bi.md).